ZHANGneuro/3D_relational_memory_task/README.md

 This is an unity-based app for Memory research
 <br /><br />

-The current version is for personal use.
+The current version is temporary for personal use.
 <br /><br />